pchyuk/Obsidian_remote/3학년 겨울학기(24-W)/LEVEL-UP OPic반/Chapter 1. House & Neighborhood.md

 친구들이랑 볼링친 썰

 Yeah, Let me tell you about my memorable experience in my neighborhood.
-When I meet my friend in near my house
+When I meet my friend near my house,

 ---
 ## Q3.
 Think about your overall living experience now compared to the pase.
 What has improved, and what do you miss about your previous home?